Mohammed-tareq/E-commerce/README.md

 fix Security Vulnerability for email reset password

 add role and permission for admin dashboard and handel it for multi lang

+add cuntry and state for address using ajax for change state add category and subcategory for product using ajax for change state add brand for product using ajax for change state add coupon for product using ajax for change state